CameronBrooks11/iLOX/calcs/hexagon_math.md

 ![Equation w = s(1 + √2)](https://latex.codecogs.com/svg.image?\inline&space;\LARGE&space;\bg{white}{\color{White}w=s(1&plus;\sqrt{2})})

 ### AC Perpendicular Section
-Now for the case of the rotated octagon we will need the length of the cord AC in the below diagram which we will refer to as `y`:
+Now for the case of the rotated octagon we will need the length of the chord AC in the below diagram which we will refer to as `y`:

 ![Regular Octagon Diagram 2](./octagon_dia2.png)